 Site Code Site Name Distance (km) Qualifying Feature Potential Effects (refer also to Sections 3.3.2 and 3.3.3 above) Pathway for Significant Effects Potential for In- Combination Effects 003000 Rockabill to Dalkey Island SAC 8.19 Harbour porpoise (Phocoena phocoena) [1351], Reefs [1170] The SAC is sensitive to hydrological interactions and direct land use management activities.
 The Strategy provides further detail and guidance regarding sustainable development, including public realm and sustainable mobility developments and activities, that are already provided for, in general terms, by the existing land use planning and transport framework, that has already been subject to appropriate levels of appropriate environmental assessment.
 Any land use development or activity progressed under the Strategy shall be required to comply with provisions of the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
-In order to be consented, any proposals for land use development or activity will need to receive confirmation that they can be progressed in full compliance with the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
-Therefore, the Strategy does not introduce any additional sources for effects that were not already considered by the existing Fingal Development Plan and Greater Dublin Area Transport Strategy and associated AA processes.
-No No 004024 South Dublin Bay and River Tolka Estuary SPA 8.76 Black-headed Gull (Chroicocephalus ridibundus) [A179], Common tern (Sterna hirundo) [A193], Knot (Calidris canutus) [A143], Wetland and Waterbirds [A999], Dunlin (Calidris alpina) [A149], Grey Plover (Pluvialis squatarola) [A141], Redshank (Tringa totanus) [A162], Roseate Tern (Sterna dougallii) [A192], Light-bellied Brent Goose (Branta bernicla hrota) [A674], Sanderling (Calidris alba) [A144], Oystercatcher (Haematopus ostralegus) [A130], Arctic tern (Sterna paradisaea) [A194], Ringed Plover (Charadrius hiaticula) [A137], Bar-tailed Godwit (Limosa lapponica) [A157] The hydrologically sensitive habitats and species of this SPA are highly sensitive to changes in siltation loads, the distribution of silt loads, pollutants, water levels, and anthropogenic disturbance.
+In order to be consented, any proposals for land use development or activity will need to receive confirmation that they can be progressed in full compliance with the Fingal County Development Plan and the Transport Strategy does not introduce any additional sources for effects that were not already considered by the existing Fingal Development Plan and Greater Dublin Area Transport Strategy and associated AA processes.
+No No 004024 South Dublin Bay and River Tolka Estuary SPA 8.76 Black-headed Gull (Chroicocephalus ridibundus) [A179], Common tern (Sterna hirundo) [A193], Knot (Calidris canutus) [A143], Wetland and Waterbirds [A999], Dunlin (Calidris alpina) [A149], Grey Plover (Pluvialis squatarola) [A141], Redshank (Tringa totanus) [A162], Roseate Tern (Sterna dougallii) [A192], Light-bellied Brent Goose (Branta bernicla hrota) [A674], Sanderling (Calidris alba) [A144], Oystercatcher (Haematopus ostralegus) [A137], Bar-tailed Godwit (Limosa lapponica) [A157] The hydrologically sensitive habitats and species of this SPA are highly sensitive to changes in siltation loads, the distribution of silt loads, pollutants, water levels, and anthropogenic disturbance.
 The Strategy provides further detail and guidance regarding sustainable development, including public realm and sustainable mobility developments and activities, that are already provided for, in general terms, by the existing land use planning and transport framework, that has already been subject to appropriate levels of appropriate environmental assessment.
 Any land use development or activity progressed under the Strategy shall be required to comply with provisions of the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
-In order to be consented, any proposals for land use development or activity will need to receive confirmation that they can be progressed in full compliance with the Fingal County Development Plan and the Transport Strategy for the Greater Dublin Area.
-Therefore, the Strategy does not introduce any additional sources for effects that were not already considered by the existing Fingal Development Plan and Greater Dublin Area Transport Strategy and associated AA processes.
+In order to be consented, any proposals for land use development or activity will need to receive confirmation that they can be progressed in full compliance with the Fingal County Development Plan and the Transport Strategy does not introduce any additional sources for effects that were not already considered by the existing Fingal Development Plan and Greater Dublin Area Transport Strategy and associated AA processes.
 No No